Stella Browne: Legacy

-Stella Browne has set the stage for many arguments surrounding women's rights to sexuality and is one of the few women in history to have written works left behind that help historians to understand the interaction of socialism and feminism.
-This is a topic that has had very little information brought out about it, however there is a better understanding now of the "double struggle" as Rowbotham calls it, of being both socialist and feminist, while also trying to understand connections between the two.
+Stella Browne has written on arguments ranging from women's rights to sexuality.
+She is one of the few women to have written works on the interaction of socialism and feminism.
+In particular she has written of the "double struggle", as Rowbotham calls it, of being both socialist and feminist, while also trying to understand connections between the two.

 She also left behind the ALRA upon her death, which gained a flood of new members as women began to recognise the insufficiency of the current contraceptives, and the scandal that came with the effects of thalidomide.
 Had Browne not been one of the few talking about birth control during a time when it was a topic not to be talked about, and then women would have no birth control to contest and improve in the first place.
-Browne then, had a profound effect on the abortion reform, as Hindell notes in his article, "if ALRA had not worked steadily for many years in a hostile climate, and campaigned intensively…reform would not have come as early, or as radically as it did.
+Browne then, had a profound effect on the abortion reform, as Hindell notes in his article, "if ALRA had not worked steadily for many years in a hostile climate, and campaigned intensively...reform would not have come as early, or as radically as it did.